LandSense/landsense.github.io/urn.md

 `urn:mace:landsense.eu:idpName` holds the name of the Identity Provider the user used to log in

-`urn:mace:landsense.eu:birdlife:ibaCaretaker` holds the information whether and for which IBA's the user is a caretaker
+`urn:mace:landsense.eu:birdlife:ibaCaretaker` holds the information whether and for which IBAs the user is a caretaker

-`urn:mace:landsense.eu:birdlife:nationalCoordinator` holds the information whether and for which country the user is a national coordinator
+`urn:mace:landsense.eu:birdlife:nationalCoordinator` holds the information whether and for which countries the user is a national coordinator